-- You need to live in Sydney and be willing to bring your dog into our Veterinary Clinic on a number of occasions over a 6-12month period
+- You need to be prepared to bring your dog into our Veterinary Clinic on a number of occasions over a 6-12month period

 - Your dog needs to have a confirmed CCD diagnosis.
 Click here to get an initial idea.

-- Your dog needs to be otherwise fit enough to tolerate two rounds of general anaesthesia and one brain operation.
+- Your dog needs to be otherwise fit enough to tolerate two rounds of general anaesthesia, including cell transplantation into the brain.

-If you are interested in finding out more, please email us and one of our staff will contact you shortly.
+If you are interested in finding out more, please email us, or fill in the form below and one of our trial Veterinarians contact you shortly.

 For Interested Students